 Because the correlation seemed particularly strong, we investigated this

-additional views in the months leading to launch, the correlation between views
+views in the months leading to launch, the correlation between views and sales not

 This is big news for game marketers who could use view data as a leading indicator of their future game sales.
 By using video data as a weekly or monthly pulse check of audience awareness and interest from pre-release to launch, brands could better measure their buzz and then optimize their marketing strategies accordingly.